- Festival Information

 This category is for non-fiction documentary short films that instruct, educate, or maintain a historical record of a subject and run 40 minutes or less in length.

-The El Paso Film Festival will present this award to an El Paso filmmaker who has illustrated remarkable capability, expertise, and hard work in telling a creative story.
+El Paso filmmakers are unique to our region and their work is highlighted on our bi-national stage as the future creative industry of our city.
+This award is given to the El Paso Filmmaker who has demonstrated remarkable capability, expertise, and hard work in telling a creative story.

-The El Paso Film Festival recognizes the power of the audience.
-The audience casts their vote for their favorite film at the film festival.
-All votes are anonymous and only the attending audience members are eligible to vote for the best film of their choice.
+We recognize the power of the audience.
+The audience members cast their votes for their favorite film at the film festival.
+All votes are anonymous, and only the attending audience members are eligible to vote for the best film of their choice.

 Submissions must be accompanied by the applicable submission fee PER ENTRY and a completed online entry form.
 All films must be in English or have English subtitles at the time submitted.